 Maps/disputed borders We recognize that some international borders are disputed.
 The journal remains neutral with regard to jurisdictional claims in published maps and institutional affiliations.

 Corrections We encourage readers and authors to notify us if they find errors, particularly any that could affect the interpretation of data or information presented in an article.
 When a serious error is identified, the editorial office will work with authors and the publisher to correct such errors.
 Oryx will publish corrections when serious errors are found, and will consider retraction when errors are so fundamental that they invalidate the work.

 We believe it is important that conservation research conforms to the highest possible ethical and legal standards.
-When you submit an article for consideration by Oryx you will be required to assent that all authors have abided by these Ethical standards.
+When you submit an article for consideration by Oryx you will be required to assent that all authors have abided by these ethical standards, and a statement to this effect must be included in the Ethical Standards section of your manuscript.
 The standards cover important aspects of both research and the preparation of articles for publication.